volkerrath/Py4MTX/README.md

 # Note: AI generated scripts

+**Warning: the software found there is highly experimental, and may not work!**
-Since this summer we have been experimentin using AI tools such as ChatGPT or CoPilot to implement further tools, which turned out to be very useful tools.
+Since this summer we have been experimenting with AI tools such as ChatGPT or CoPilot to implement further scripts/modules, which turned out to be very useful.
 The scripts can be found in **py4mt/scripts/chatgpt**.
 A note concerning AI (co)authorship has been added to the docstrings.
 Parts of these scripts may find their way into the modules later, keeping the docstrings.

 # Note: Jacobian-related functionalities including sensitivities